 I imagine future conference will include other professionals from the field who I don't yet know though, so if you are a health and wellness practitioner yourself and woul'd like to introduce yourself because you're interested in presenting at a future 4 Trimesters conference, please do send me an email.

 What did you do before working with new and expectant families?

 I graduated from the Canadian School of Natural Nutrition in 2006, and then studied shiatsu, reiki and craniosacral therapy while I wrote my first cookbook, Get It Ripe (2008).
 I wrote most of my second cookbook, Ripe from Around Here, before I began midwifery school, and it was published in 2010.

 What do you do in your spare time?

 Spare time has become a rare and valuable thing since becoming a parent!
-But when I'm not working or at school, I do a lot of breastfeeding and picture book-reading with my toddler.
+But when I'm not working, I do a lot of breastfeeding and picture book-reading with my toddler.
 We hit up our local farmers' market most Mondays.
 If I had more time I would pick up one of my abandoned but beloved quilting projects, or enjoy a yoga class or bike ride.
 I also used to cook and bake for fun; these days it's more for function.